Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

 - No DevOps expertise: You'll need someone who understands Kubernetes, networking, and security

-Cost Comparison: AKS vs Azure VMs
+Cost comparison: AKS vs Azure VMs

 Real numbers from production workload (web API + database, 100k requests/day, 99.9% uptime requirement):